hackerhouse-opensource/Marble/README.md

 To use, compile the solution which will produce `Mibster.exe`, `Mender.exe` and `Validator.exe`.
-These tools can be added into the Pre-Build and Post-Build steps of a Visual Studio file to obfuscate the following data types by including `Marble.h` from the `Shared` folder in your project file:
+These tools can be added into the Pre-Build and Post-Build steps of a Visual Studio file to obfuscate the following data types by including `Marble.h` and your chosen deobfuscator from the `Shared` folder in your project file:

  * CARBLE - char[] / char*
  * WARBLE - wchar[] / wchar*